GarimaSachdeva-pro/Garima-Sachdeva/README.md

 # Garima-Sachdeva
-This is my First repository
+This is my first repository.
+Author - Garima Sachdeva.